nhantt92/nodejs-reference-architecture/graphql.md

 Our teams have extensive knowledge in developing GraphQL solutions and recomending number of packages depending on your use cases and languages.

-## Building GraphQL API in from scratch
+## Building GraphQL API from scratch

 When building GraphQL API from scratch we recomend using reference GraphQL-js reference implementation which was proven to be the most performant and have continous support from community.
 Entire development is currently backed by Linux foundation.